dumbmatter/backboard/API.md

 Returns a promise that resolves to a `DB` instance.

 `name` is a string containing the database name, `version` is a number containing the database version.
-Both are passed directly through to [the IndexedDB API](https://www.w3.org/TR/2015/REC-IndexedDB-20150108/).
+Both are passed directly through to `IDBFactory.open`.

 `upgradeCallback` is called if `version` is greater than the version last opened, and it is the only place you can create and delete object stores and indexes.
 It's similar to an event handler for IndexedDB's `upgradeneeded` event. `upgradeCallback` receives an `UpgradeDB` instance which you can use to perform operations on the database.